 The Blazing Salads Food Company

-This family run salad bar is the perfect place for vegetarians.
+This family-run salad bar is the perfect place for vegetarians.
 The Blazing Salads opened in 2000, and since then they have been striving to keep the food they serve daily consistent in its quality, taste and freshness.
 They offer a wide range of vegetarian soups, salads, cakes & savouries, so many options to go for on you or breakfast or lunch.

 Sprout & Co

 For delicious salads, try out Spout & Co.
-There are options to create your own salad, but you can also pick one of the menu.
+There are options to create your own salad, but you can also pick one of the menus.
 The salad bar is committed to healthy, local, and organic food, so vegans and vegetarians will be in love with this place.
 Sprout & Co is the perfect spot to get a breakfast or lunch, but some of the stores are also open for dinner.

 While most of Dublin is still asleep, our chefs arrive and the Sprout day begins.
 The coffee machine lights up and shots are pulled as deliveries arrive from local growers and producers.
 We make almost everything from scratch, no short cuts.
 Taking the long route, so you don’t have to. #realfood #alwaysfromscratch

 Who doesn’t love sushi?
 At Yamamori there are plenty of options for vegans and vegetarians.
-Except from sushi, the restaurant serves many other dishes from the Asian cuisine.
+Except for sushi, the restaurant serves many other dishes from the Asian cuisine.
 Not only they serve delicious food, in the award-winning Japanese cuisine, the most tasteful beers, whiskeys and cocktails can also be enjoyed.

 We tried to pick out the best veggie hotspots of Dublin, but there are many more to find.
-On Instagram there are many accounts that might help you in your search, for example @dublinfoodguide.
+On Instagram, there are many accounts that might help you in your search, for example, @dublinfoodguide.
 You could also use hashtags as #dublinfood to see where other Dubliners and tourists are getting their food.
 We are hoping we helped you enough in finding a place that matches your preferences, enjoy your meal!